Molagg92/AnasHouseCleaning/CapLog2.md

 `11:53`    I am back, I needed a moment with the lord.

 `12:24` this video is wrapping up, will be jumping int this controller soon.

+`1:08` : going to take a break, i need a shower